 - Project ACHIEVE76 (Intelligent Energy Europe) aimed to reduce energy consumption and energy bills through practical tips and interventions in residencies.
 To accomplish this, involvement of multiple bodies such as municipalities, energy producers and energy agents, social welfare organisations, social housing providers, schools and communities was required.
-During the three years of its operation, approximately 2,000 households participated in its 50hour training which on average generated 150euros/household income saving from energy and water bills and reduction by 320kg in CO2 emissions.
-At the same time, vulnerable population groups such as long-term unemployed citizens, students and volunteers had opportunity to receive relevant professional training and be integrated - or re-integrated - into the job market. - By adding value to the success and effective implementation of the ACHIEVE project, the initiative was continued through the project COMPOSE (European Territorial Cooperation, Interrreg MED)77.
+During the three years of its life, approximately 2,000 households participated in its 50-hour training and on average generated 150euros/household income saving from energy and water bills and reduction by 320kg in CO2 emissions.
+At the same time, vulnerable population groups such as long-term unemployed citizens, students and volunteers had the opportunity to receive relevant professional training and to be - or re-integrated - into the job market. - By adding value to the success and effective implementation of the ACHIEVE project, the initiative was continued through the project COMPOSE (European Territorial Cooperation, Interrreg MED)77.
 Apart from conducting scheduled energy evaluations, this project offers insights into sustainable development and utilisation of RES systems for the benefit of lowincome households and seeks to integrate RES into residencies.
-Involvement of local consulting companies, stakeholders and citizens is integral to "participative approach" which aspires to disseminate information and promote installation of RES systems (especially photovoltaics) in order to increase residencies' energy saving and energy efficiency. - The above-mentioned awareness-raising home visits methodology was applied by 5 partners of the EC-LINC78 project (Intelligent Energy Europe programme) who provided tailored information and consultation on energy and water saving to low-income households in Serbia, Croatia and Turkey.
-Additionally, development of training tools assisted in sharing effective practices on energy and water saving and energy saving appliances, with more than 35,000 households. - Likewise, the ELIH-MED79, 80 project concentrating on Mediterranean countries, (European Territorial Cooperation, Interreg MED) focuses on improving low-income households' energy
+Involvement of local consulting companies, stakeholders and citizens is integral to the "participative approach" which aspires to disseminate information and promote installation of RES systems (especially photovoltaics) in order to increase residencies' energy saving and energy efficiency. - The above-mentioned awareness-raising home visits methodology was applied by 5 partners of the EC-LINC78 project (Intelligent Energy Europe programme) who provided tailored information and consultation on energy and water saving to low-income households in Serbia, Croatia and Turkey.
+Additionally, development of training tools assisted in sharing effective practices on energy and water saving and energy saving appliances, with more than 35,000 households. - Likewise, the ELIH-MED79,80 project concentrating on Mediterranean countries, (European Territorial Cooperation, Interreg MED) focuses on improving low-income households' energy efficiency through a series of interventions on the buildings' thermal envelope.
+Its pilot action